fasttime/Polytype/readme.md

 ### `instanceof`

-The `instanceof` operator works just like it should.
+The `instanceof` operator works just as it should.

 ```js
 const c = new ColoredCircle();